Preparing for Undergraduate Research

 - Do you need specialized safety or other training to do research in your area of interest?
 Talk to your advisor or faculty mentor about what it takes to be certified safe.

 - Does your interest involve research with human or animal subjects?
-Follow this link for more information about regulations governing research with human and animal subjects.
+Click here for more information about regulations governing research with human subjects and here for more information about regulations governing research with animal subjects.

 Please recognize that research experience in many areas is highly sought after, and available positions in your area of interest may be limited, so be well prepared for seeking a position.

 Before you contact someone about a research opportunity you may want to put together the following information to provide to them:

 - Your year of study (Freshman, sophomore, etc.)

 - Your current GPA and a copy of your transcript

 - A brief summary of your background, which indicates any research-related courses you have taken, and any research experience you have already had.

 - A statement that talks about your career goals, why you want to participate in research, specifics about what kind of research experience you want to get, and what you would bring to the experience.